 - Worker's Advisor

 - labour association representatives;

 - local community representatives;

 - Indigenous associations; and

-- family or friends.
+- family or friends of the worker.

-Workers must authorize, in writing, the participation of these parties prior to their involvement in the recovery process.
-The WSCC only communicates with parties authorized by the worker.
+Workers must authorize, in writing, the participation of these parties prior to their involvement in the recovery process in accordance with Policy 07.01, Access to Workers' Safety and Compensation Commission Information.
+The WSCC only communicates with parties authorized by the worker in accordance with Policy 07.01.